ActiveSolution/Frontend-Code-Labs/Labb2.md

 We are only interested in changing the previous state property, so we just ```spread``` out all the other properties.
 For ```previousState```, we use the accumulated (or previous item) state, which will be the previous state.

-Looking in your browser, you should now see the previousState value in action.

 ### Conclusion
 We have made our previous observable resusable and then added 10 motion sensors that are emitting continously.
 In doing so we have used two new ```RxJS``` functions, ```merge``` and ```scan```.
 We used merge to merge our 10 observables into a single observable that is being consumed by our event service.
 Pay attention to the fact that we did not have to change our event service doing so as the interface is the same as before.